coddelin/docs-v8-JsEngine/blog/speeding-up-regular-expressions.md

 ---
-title: 'Speeding up V8 regular expressions'
+title: "Speeding up V8 regular expressions"
-author: 'Jakob Gruber, Regular Software Engineer'
+author: "Jakob Gruber, Regular Software Engineer"
 avatars:
-  - 'jakob-gruber'
+  - "jakob-gruber"
 date: 2017-01-10 13:33:37
 tags:
   - internals
   - RegExp
-description: 'V8 recently migrated RegExp’s built-in functions from a self-hosted JavaScript implementation to one that hooks straight into our new code generation architecture based on TurboFan.'
+description: "V8 recently migrated RegExp’s built-in functions from a self-hosted JavaScript implementation to one that hooks straight into our new code generation architecture based on TurboFan."
 ---
 This blog post covers V8’s recent migration of RegExp’s built-in functions from a self-hosted JavaScript implementation to one that hooks straight into our new code generation architecture based on [TurboFan](/blog/v8-release-56).